kevin-crook-ucb/ucb_mids_w205_repo/projects/project_1/01_project_1_instructions.md

 **Subjective Items 20%**

-Grader will evaluation the quality of the three executive summaries:
+Grader will evaluate the quality of the three executive summaries:
 * Holiday Analytics
 * Best Customer Analytics
 * Best Recommendations

 Here are the main scores and their criteria.
-Grade may award scores in between if they feel a submission was in between.
+Grader may award scores in between if they feel a submission was in between.

 Above 15/20 is very hard and very rare to achieve.